-The high prices of food have meant that even staples like rice, beans, and garri, which are the chief sources of carbohydrate and protein in most Nigerian homes are gradually becoming too expensive to buy.
-This then creates a problem of malnutrition.
+The high prices of food like rice, beans, and garri, the chief sources of carbohydrates and protein in most Nigerian homes, are gradually becoming too expensive to buy.
+It then creates a problem of malnutrition.

 The only treatment for malnutrition is to eat healthy foods that increase the nutrient levels in the body.
 It is recommended that malnourished people eat these four groups of food:

-2. Milk, yoghurt and other dairy products: This is to help provide minerals like calcium in the body that help strengthen the bones, there are also good sources of simple sugars (reduced carbohydrates).
+2. Milk, yoghurt and other dairy products: This is to help provide minerals like calcium in the body that help strengthen the bones.
+There are also good sources of simple sugars (reduced carbohydrates).